 Meet the speakers:

-Diogene (Panel Moderator) is currently a sophomore at Columbia University studying Comparative Literature and Linguistics.
+Diogene (Panel Moderator, pictured above) is currently a sophomore at Columbia University studying Comparative Literature and Linguistics.
 He participated in the Korea Summer 2017 Program in Seoul, where he got to pursue his goal of diving into a non-Romance language.
 Ever since, he has kept studying Korean, pursued studies in Portuguese, and continues to be interested in language acquisition and international relations.